chef/chef/DOC_CHANGES.md

 ### -E is not respected by knife ssh [search]
 knife now includes a warning in the -E/--environment option that this setting is ignored by knife searches.

+### New configurable option :yum-lock-timeout
+You can now set the timeout for receiving the yum lock in `config.rb` by adding `yum-lock-timeout SECONDS` (default is 30 seconds).